-The proposed project has been sited and designed that assures the stability and structural integrity, and neither creates nor contributes significantly to erosion, geologic instability, or destruction of the site or surrounding area, or will require the construction of protective devices.
-According to the Soil Engineering Investigation (Exhibit 5, Heathcote Geotechnical, January 2021), the site is located in an alluvial sand area with no identified faults within the vicinity of the project.
+The proposed project has been sited and designed to assure the stability and structural integrity of all buildings proposed, and neither creates nor contributes significantly to erosion, geologic instability, or destruction of the site or surrounding area, or will require the construction of protective devices.
+According to the Soil Engineering Investigation (Exhibit 5, Heathcote Geotechnical, February 2021), the site is located in an alluvial sand area with no identified faults within the vicinity of the project.
 The site will be subject to strong ground shaking caused by regionally active faults such as the San Andreas and Malibu Coast faults.
 The nearest fault is the Simi-Springville which is 6.7 miles east of the project site.
 Additionally, the project is located in an area subject to liquefaction (VCRMA GIS 2021).
 According to the Soil Engineering Investigation, the soil profile will likely be subject to liquefaction at a depth of between 6 to 7 feet and has a low probability to experience soil expansion.
-The proposed project can be supported by conventional slab-on-grade foundations with 18 inch footings, a minimum depth of 24 inches below the existing grade.
-The Soil Engineering Investigation states that no ground stabilization is deemed necessary for the construction of a new single-family dwelling.
+The proposed structure may be supported on underlying natural soils by conventional slab-on-grade foundations with 18 inch footings, a minimum depth of 24 inches below the existing grade.
+The Soil Engineering Investigation states that no ground stabilization is deemed necessary for the construction of the proposed structure.

-As shown on FEMA FIRM Panel 06111C0911F (effective January 29, 2021) the project site is in the Special Flood Hazard Area identified as Zone X Shaded, an area of moderate flood hazard.
-While the project is subject to moderate flood hazard, the project will not require the development of new flood facilities.
-The Applicant has filed for a flood zone clearance for construction in accordance with the Ventura County Flood Ordinance (Floodplain Clearance No. FW21-0006).
+As shown on FEMA FIRM Panel 06111C0911F (effective January 29, 2021) the project site is within one of FEMA's Other Areas of Flood Hazard, identified as Zone X Shaded, an area with the 0.2% Annual Chance Flood Hazard, an area with no defined base flood elevation.
+While the proposed project is subject to moderate flood hazard, the project will not require the development of new flood facilities.
+The applicant will be required to obtain final review of the project construction plans through flood zone clearance review (Exhibit 4, Condition of Approval No. 28).